SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Hungary
  - Focus 'Join the Axis' is now available even if fucked over by German deals
  - 'Restrict Voting Rights' time 35 -> 70
+ - 'Act of Defence' time 70 -> 35
+ - 'Wherever the Cross Points' time 70 -> 35

 #### South Africa
  - Added historical flavor event on the replacement of Prime Minister Hertzog with Smuts